The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Investors’ relief is a capital gains tax (CGT) relief on the disposal of qualifying shares in an unlisted company.
 A taxpayer making a disposal that qualifies for investors’ relief will pay tax at a rate of 10%.

-Although it is a separate relief, the rules for investors’ relief were intended as an extension to entrepreneurs’ relief and therefore complement and mirror those rules, to a degree.
-See the Conditions for entrepreneurs’ relief guidance note.
+Although it is a separate relief, the rules for investors’ relief were intended as an extension to business asset disposal relief (previously known as entrepreneurs’ relief) and therefore complement and mirror those rules, to a degree.
+See the Conditions for business asset disposal relief guidance note.

 Investors’ relief is aimed at incentivising external investment.
-It is not intended to be accessible by individuals whose natural means of capital gains relief on a disposal would be entrepreneurs’ relief.
+It is not intended to be accessible by individuals whose natural means of capital gains relief on a disposal would be business asset disposal relief.
 Accordingly, most employees and directors will not be entitled to investors’ relief.

-Also, unlike entrepreneurs’ relief, there is no requirement to hold a minimum number of shares in the company.
-There is a lifetime limit on the relief of £10m, which is in addition to that applying for entrepreneurs’ relief.
+Also, unlike business asset disposal relief, there is no requirement to hold a minimum number of shares in the company.
+There is a lifetime limit on the relief of £10m, which is in addition to that applying for business asset disposal relief.